oshaughnessy/maysl.soccer/_pages/coaches.md

 Note that the "U" in each division ("U5", "U10", etc), means "that age and under".
 "U13" includes 13-year-olds, "U10" includes 10-year-olds, etc.

+Print out a copy of the [Concussion Recognition Tool](/files/concussion-field-guide.pdf) that was provided as part of the US Soccer safety course.
+Familiarize yourself with it and keep it with your field bag or clipboard.
+You'll have it available if one of your players has any sign of a head injury.

 ### Rule Highlights

 Section _4:04_ of the [MAYSL Constitution](/files/maysl-by-laws.pdf) talks about